Cookies help us improve your website experience.

 Grant duration: 2 years

-Projected impact: 55,300
+Projected impact: 55,300 people

 A two-year grant to improve the mental health and wellbeing of New Zealand’s primary and high school students with Sir John Kirwan Foundation and Zurich New Zealand.